-In this guide we’ll take a look at the best impact drivers for the money.
+In this guide we’ll take a look at the best impact drivers for the UK market.

 I’ve compared power, performance, build quality and cost